danbev/learning-ai/notes/tasks/llama_cpp_infill_metadata.md

                                         'prefix', 'suffix', 'middle', 'eot')
         self._load(Path(path))
 ```
-Notice that `special_token_types` is a parameter to the constructor and is
+Notice that `special_token_types` is a parameter of the constructor and is
 defined as a tuple of strings (any number), and recall that a tuple is immutable
 and also more performant than a list when iterating and accessing element.

 So we can either passing in a list of special token types when creating a new
 instance of `SpecialVocab` or we can use the default values which shown above.
 Next `_load` will be called: